-The Advisory Board shall be composed of members appointed by the President.
-Membership of the Advisory Board should be drawn from the nonprofit sector to include designees with substantial and diverse experience and points of view in the issues facing the nonprofit sector, as selected by agreement of the co-chairs.
+The Technical Working Groups shall be composed of members appointed by the Secretary or head of a sub-Cabinet agency when appropriate.
+Membership of the Technical Working Group should be drawn from the nonprofit sector to include designees with substantial and diverse experience and points of view in the issues facing the nonprofit sector, and in compliance with the Federal Advisory Committee Act, as amended (5 U.S.C.
+App.).
 This should include leading national organizations that represent the interests of the broad sector, as well as representatives of large, medium and small nonprofit and philanthropic organizations.
 Representatives of the sector will reflect the wide range of issue focuses, as well as the racial, gender, ethnic and geographic diversity of the sector.
-The term of members to the Advisory Board shall be two years.
+Members should have expertise in areas including managing Federal contracts with nonprofits, nonprofits, matters related to governance, accountability, and trust building, demographic, racial, and geographic diversity, and organizational diversity within the sector.